Rum and reggae

 If you want to immerse yourself in the local culture, there are Bajan restaurants lining the town and providing a unique blend of spices, which flavour fresh local fish dishes, succulent meats, and produce exclusive to the Caribbean.
 If you want to get involved in some of the island’s activities, why not head to the Dover playing field where you can watch local players or even join in yourself.

 Your holiday in St. Lawrence Gap will bring you an excellent selection of hotels featuring upmarket restaurants, spas, and bars.
 The shallow, crystal clear waters make this the ideal place for a family holiday, or for couples wanting to book boat trips and see the colourful coral with snorkelling or scuba diving excursions.
 Chattel House Fishing Village will take you back in time to the historic plantations of the area, with its traditional plantation village style and a wide range of duty-free shops where you can pick up trinkets, souvenirs, and clothing.

 Choose Sovereign for your luxury holidays in St. Lawrence Gap and we’ll help you find the best hotels in the area.
-Our Trusted Advisers will get to know you before recommending one of our top choices.
+Our Personal Travel Planners will get to know you before recommending one of our top choices.
 Book to stay at Bougainvillea and you will love being so close to all the area has to offer.

 Flight time from the UK to Barbados is approximately 9 hours.